nasyring/Applied-Linear-Models/docs/13-MultipleLinearRegression.md

 ```

 Outliers are defined by large residuals.
 In multiple linear regression there is more than one way to define residuals and studentized residuals.
 "Studentized" refers to normalizing residuals by the estimated standard deviation.
 Internally studentized residuals include each observation in the calculation of the estimated standard deviation whereas externally studentized residuals ignore the corresponding observation when computing the estimated standard deviation for normalization.
+Residuals between 2 and 3 are borderline outliers, while residuals above 3 are generally considered to be outliers.